dzhuang/django-galleryfield/README.md

 - Detailed Documentation
 - Tests
 - More demos
-- Validation of image info dict in `GalleryField.clean()`.
-- Server side crop implementation.
 - Descriptors for rendering the `GalleryField`.

 ## Known issues
 - Css rendering of buttons in Admin.
-- jQuery-File-Upload option `maxNumberOfFiles` will not work when undoing deleted images in UI, it is validate until `GalleryField.clean()`.